 Osteitis pubis (aka athletic pubalgia) is a common sports overuse injury.
 It tends to occur in physical sports such as football, rugby and hockey and in conjunction with abnormal muscle forces acting on the pubic symphasis.

-The pubic symphysis is a stiff joint between the two halves of the pelvis at the groin.
+The pubic symphysis is a stiff joint between the two halves of the pelvis at the front of groin.
 The adductor muscles, as well as the abdominal muscles, attach at this joint.
-Imbalances between abdominal and adductor muscle groups disrupt the equilibrium of forces around the symphysis pubis, predisposing the athlete to chronic microtrauma which leads to pain.
+Imbalances between abdominal and adductor muscle groups can disrupt the equilibrium of forces around the symphysis pubis, predisposing the athlete to chronic microtrauma and pain.

 Pain can also be caused by a sudden shear force on a weakened symphysis joint, such as a sudden sprint or kick.